 It is important to note that these two kinds of Bluetooth devices are inharmonious even when they share the same brand and specification document.
 That is to say, a Bluetooth Classic cannot work together with Bluetooth Low Energy.
 So, it is not farfetched why some devices like smartphones integrate both Bluetooth variants to communicate with and connect to either type of Bluetooth present in other devices.

 Just as the name implies, the Internet of Things (IoT) basically means the system behind how things are connected.
 In more detail, however, the Internet of Things refers to the gazillion devices that are connected to the Internet – which collect and share data all around the globe.
 These devices have chips, sensors, software, and other technologies infused in them.
 These let them link up with and broadcast data with other devices and systems across the internet, using unique identifiers (UIDs), without requiring human-to-human or human-to-computer interaction.

 A thing in the IoT can be as minute as a pill or as enormous as an aircraft; it might be a car that has in-built sensors to alert the driver when they need to check their engine oil levels or tire pressure levels, or a driverless truck that does not need any human in the driver seat to function.
 More recently, some cities have even embarked on smart city projects to help them understand, monitor, and control the environment.

-It is essential to understand that the term Internet of Things is mainly used for devices that generally aren’t expected to have an internet connection or can connect to the internet but can communicate with an internet network self-sufficiently without human interaction or influence.
-That is why a Bluetooth device like the MOKOBlue Bluetooth beacon such as W5 wearable beacon tracker, smartwatch, fitness band, or other wearable devices are considered IoT devices.
+It is essential to understand that the term Internet of Things is mainly used for devices that generally aren’t expected to have an Internet connection or can connect to the Internet but can communicate with an Internet network self-sufficiently without human interaction or influence.
+That is why a Bluetooth device like the MOKOBlue Bluetooth beacon such as W5 wearable beacon tracker, smartwatch, fitness band, or other wearable devices are considered IoT Bluetooth devices.